 Statistical methods used to assess reliability: Correlational analyses and reliability coefficients.

-The HD-CAB is a cognitive battery designed specifically for use in late premanifest and early HD clinical trials.
-This six test assessment battery which includes the Trail Making B test was found be sensitive to disease status and reliable in an observational study in 105 control, 103 premanifest-HD, and 55 early HD subjects (Stout et al., 2014).
+HD Cognitive Assessment Battery (HD-CAB) is a cognitive battery designed specifically for use in late premanifest and early HD clinical trials.
+This six-test assessment battery which includes the Trail Making B test was found be sensitive to disease status and reliable in an observational study in 105 control, 103 premanifest-HD, and 55 early-HD subjects (Stout et al., 2014).